cod-ux/guiltyv5/README.md

 ## Challenges

 - Finding a suitable library to connect to the user's bank data was difficult as it needed to be both simple and cost-effective for an open-source free-to-use project.
 Among many other options (ex: Plaid, TrueLayer) Nordigen was the the best fit in these categories.
 - With the same metrics of simplicity and cost-effectiveness in mind, I wanted an easy low-code/no-code front-end solution to showcase the web app.
-Unlike most options (bubble io, flutter, javascript), streamlit was the best option I could find.
+Unlike most options (bubble io, flutter, javascript), streamlit was the best simple and free solution I had.
 - There was also a struggle with deciding if the program should be a web app, a flutter-based mobile app, or something else.
 But nothing was as effective as combining a signup page and an email system, instead of a full-scale app.